Logging startups are suddenly hot as CrowdStrike nabs Humio for $400M – TechCrunch

 Humio was founded in 2016 and raised just over $31 million, according to Pitchbook Data.
 Its most recent funding round came in March 2020, a $20 million Series B led by Dell Technologies Capital.
 It would appear to be a decent exit for the startup.

-CrowdStrike was founded in 2011 and raised over $480 million along the way before going public in 2019.
+CrowdStrike was founded in 2011 and raised over $480 million before going public in 2019.
 The deal is expected to close in the first quarter, and is subject to typical regulatory oversight.